 Now open windows settings -> update and Security -> troubleshooter -> click on windows update and run the update troubleshooter.
 Follow on-screen instructions and let windows to check and fix if any basic problem causing the issue.

 After that restart windows and check for updates from settings -> update & Security -> windows update -> check for updates.

 I am sure following these steps your Windows 10 November 2019 Update will become smoother and error free.
-Still, need any help, face any error during windows 10 Upgrade process feel free to discuss on comments below.
+Still, need any help, face any error during the windows 10 Upgrade process feel free to discuss on the comments below.

 - How to Optimize Windows 10 laptop for gaming and productivity

 - Solved: Unidentified network no internet access on windows 10 1903!!!

 - Nearby Sharing Feature Not Working In Windows 10?
 Try these solutions